Fincha Habera, Ethiopia: Post-glacial periods

 Systems for water drainage have been found to exist far past the third glacial stage, suggesting a climate or ecosystem that managed to preserve fresh water past the need for melting ice caps.
 Heavy presence of a ground beetle species found at the site and phylogenetically dated much after the end glacial stage III also pointed to the existence of humid, rich organic matter soil conditions that corroborated the availability of fresh water to foragers at Fincha Habera.

 Studies of increased Podocarpus and Ericaceae pollen within dung deposits at the Fincha Habera site indicate the appearance of vegetation belts along the Bale Mountains.
 This suggests that gallery forests would have appeared near Fincha Habera in the drier periods of the MSA, colliding with the third glacial period that created fresh water sources and water drainage systems, as well as providing a habitat for prey of hunter-gatherers residing at the shelter.

-Site History
+History

 Site construction

 Deposits from conglomerate rock that formed between flows of basalt lava helped form the actual rock shelter.
 Both hearth remains and specifically placed boulder piles at the entrance of the archaeological site interpreted to be for livestock enclosures were discovered at the archaeological sites.
 Other features of the settlement included methods of storage and disposal of organic resources and waste, as well as fire pits and areas for food preparation.